darksiderhub/Website-with-Payment-Integeration/README.md

 - **Responsive Design:** Ensures a consistent and optimized experience across various devices.

-## How to Contribute

-We welcome contributions from the open-source community.
-If you'd like to contribute to the project, please follow our [Contribution Guidelines](CONTRIBUTING.md).

-## Getting Started

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

 For any inquiries or collaborations, feel free to contact us at  < shivammauryasm007@gmail.com >.